jvanstraten/fletcher_streams/README.md

 Primitive layer specification
 -----------------------------

-This layer specifies how a group of OpenTide streams, known as a river, can be used to transfer complex nested types.
+This layer specifies how a group of OpenTide streams, known as a River, can be used to transfer complex nested types.
 The "primitive" in the name refers to the fact that such nested types are typically primitives in higher-order data-oriented languages.